meghana1118/Bosch_Production_Line_/README.md

 Number of features selected for test and train differs when using BPL Categorical program.
-Data data is yet to be explored.
-Let us use only numerical data for the project, following the popular culture(i.e common from all solved examples on GIt,kaggle etc)
+Date data is yet to be explored.
+Let us use only numerical data for the project, following the popular culture(i.e common from all solved examples on GIt,kaggle etc).

+Expected project flow: